Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![For mobile breakpoint](/assets/Modern-Mobile-Breakpoint.jpg)

-Now, You can visualize the above defined layout effortlessly without any explaination.
+Now, You can visualize the above defined layout effortlessly without any explanation.
 That's the spotlight of ASCII-Art layout.

-For tablet breakpoints, Redefine the layout and track listing using below css,
+For tablet breakpoints, Redefine the layout and track listing using the below CSS,

 ```css
 .grid {